Scott Ankrom: Professional career

-Ankrom was selected by the Dallas Cowboys in the 12th round (308th overall) of the 1989 NFL Draft, with the intention of using him as a wide receiver and kickoff returner.
+Ankrom was selected by the Dallas Cowboys in the 12th round (308th overall) of the 1989 NFL draft, with the intention of using him as a wide receiver and kickoff returner.
 On August 26, he injured his left knee while playing an exhibition game against the Denver Broncos, which became an injury that eventually would end his career.
 He made the team as a rookie, spending his time between the active roster and the practice squad.
 He was also named the emergency third-string quarterback after Troy Aikman missed games with a broken index finger.
 He finished third on the team in special teams tackles, despite missing 6 games after undergoing arthroscopic surgery.

 In 1990 he was moved to safety, but suffered a season ending left knee injury in preseason and was placed on the injured reserve list on August 26.
 He retired after not being be able to recover from the injury.

-Personal life

-Ankrom owns a pest control business in San Antonio.
-He and his wife Joy Dee have two children.